Updated: 3 days ago

 Health food stores are known for having high price tags.
 This isn't always true if you comparison shop.
 Health food stores will have a large number of vegan options, that you may not find at your local supermarket.

 That said, don't rule out your local supermarket.
 They will have many options for produce as well as beans, legumes and soy options.
-Don't forget to check out local farmers market, or farm shares.
+Don't forget to check out the local farmers market, or farm shares.

 Eating vegan has many benefits.
 From losing weight to become healthier, there are many reasons to consider changing to a vegan diet.
 For more great tips and tricks on living healthy and going vegan, check out our blog!